DFHack modding guide¶

 end

-The reqscript function reloads scripts that have changed, so you can modify your scripts while DF is running and just disable/enable your mod to load the changes into your ongoing game!
+The reqscript function reloads scripts that have changed, so you can modify your scripts while DF is running and just disable/enable your mod to load the changes into your running game!